tunroam/paper/intersection_report_spec/331eapproxy.md

 ##### Motivation

-The external RADIUS server proxied to enables the supplicant to be presented with the same certificate at each AP it visits.
+The external RADIUS server proxied to enable the supplicant to be presented with the same certificate at each AP it visits.
 It is in the interest of the supplicant
 &mdash; who is the maintainer of the authentication server proxied to &mdash;